privatenumber/link/README.md

 ## Terminology

-- **Dependency package** - The package getting linked.
+- **Dependency package**

+	The package getting linked.
 This is usually a library.

-- **Consuming package** - The project you want to link the _Dependency package_ to.
+- **Consuming package**

+	The project you want to link the _Dependency package_ as a dependency of.
 This is usually an application.

+	`consuming-package/node_modules/dependency-package` → `dependency-package`

 ## Usage

 ### Symlinking a package
-`npx link` symlinks the _Dependency package_ to the _Consuming package_.
+`npx link` symlinks the _Dependency package_ as a dependency of the _Consuming package_.

 From the _Consuming package_ directory, run: